 David Baldacci

-David Baldacci is probably best known for his Standalone Novels.
-There are currently 13 novels available.
-The first standalone was released in 1995 with the novel Absolute Power.
-The most recently released novel was Strangers in Time which was released in 2025.
+David Baldacci has written 13 standalone novels, starting with Absolute Power in 1995.
+The most recently released novel was Strangers in Time, which was released in 2025.
 There are no upcoming standalone novels by David at this time.

 David Baldacci has also written the Amos Decker series which has 7 books including Memory Man and The Last Mile.